JasperZeroes/JasperZeroes/README.md

 - 👀 I'm developing Software engineering/programming and Data Science skills
 - 🌱 I’m a graduate of ExploreAI, Data Science Academy, ALX, Software Engineering and University of the People, Computer Science
 - 🤭 I speak 10 and understand a lot of Programming languages.
-- 🐍 C, C#, Javascript, Typescript, Python, SQL, DAX, R,Java, HTML (Proficient in Javascript, Typescript, Python, SQL),
+- 🐍 C, C#, Javascript, Typescript, Python, SQL, DAX, R, Java, HTML5 (Proficient in Javascript, Typescript, Python, and SQL),
 -    (Familiarity with C and Java) and can read/understand codes in major programming languages.
 -    I developed a special interest for automation.
 The world is moving in that direction.
 - 🤭  I play the piano and sing during leisure